Doreen Steidle: Foreign Service Career

-In July 1977, at the age of 20, she joined the Department of Manpower and Immigration as a Foreign Service Officer.
+In July 1977 she joined the Department of Manpower and Immigration as a Foreign Service Officer.
 Between 1979 and 1995, she was posted to Sydney, Australia (as Vice-Consul), Washington D.C (Vice-Consul), Seoul, Republic of South Korea (First Secretary and Consul), Manila The Philippines (First Secretary and Consul) and Damascus, Syria (Counsellour).
 On her return to Ottawa in 1995, Steidle was appointed Director General of the Selection Branch at Citizenship and Immigration Canada, a position she held until 1997.
 From 1997 to 2000, she was Director General of Corporate Finance, Systems and Planning at the Department of Foreign Affairs and International Trade.
 In 2000, Steidle was appointed Canada's High Commissioner to the Republic of Singapore where she served for three years.
 In 2004, Steidle was appointed Director General of the Passport Office, a Special Operating Agency of the Department of Foreign Affairs which was renamed Passport Canada in 2005.
 Steidle was the first CEO of Passport Canada.
 In 2006, Steidle was appointed Assistant Deputy Minister (Corporate Services) at the Department of Foreign Affairs and International Trade.
 In 2008, Steidle was appointed Consul General to the Special Administrative Regions of Hong Kong and Macau, People's Republic of China.

 Awards and recognition

 In addition to her receipt of two Merit Awards from the Department of Foreign Affairs and International Trade, in 2010 Steidle was awarded an Honorary Canadian Certified General Accountant designation from the CGA-Hong Kong.
-She was also named Consul General in Residence] at Hong Kong Baptist University in 2010 and in 2013 was named by the Canadian Board Diversity Council as one of the "Diversity 50" group of Board-qualified women.
+She was also named Consul General in Residence at Hong Kong Baptist University in 2010 and in 2013 was named by the Canadian Board Diversity Council as one of the "Diversity 50" group of Board-qualified women.